VGoshev/ods-docker/README.md

 Build script accept up to 3 arguments:
 * First one says if SSH image is building or not (use YES for SSH), default is YES
-* Second one says ODS version, default is 12.5 (Only 12.5 was tested so far)
+* Second one says ODS version, default is 12.6 (Only 12.5 and 12.6 were tested so far)
 * Third one says image name, default is $USER/ods (or 'ods' for root)

 Also build script support several environment variables: